 The part-time programme has been designed primarily to suit those who are in employment and who wish to gain the MScCPM qualification while continuing to work.
-Attendance at WIT is normally required for 18 days per year in 6 x 3 day sessions (Thursday, Friday and Saturday).
+Attendance at SETU Waterford is normally required for 18 days per year in 6 x 3 day sessions (Thursday, Friday and Saturday).
 Applicants should apply for WD542 through the PAC application system.

 There is significant use of the Institute’s online Learning Management System ‘Moodle’ on this programme.